COMBINE-lab/QCatch/README.md

 **7- Export the summary metrics**

-To export the summary metrics, specify the directory where the summary table should be saved as a CSV file.
+To export the summary metrics, enable the `--export_summary_table` flag.
+The summary table will be saved as a separate CSV file in the output directory.

 **8- Debug-level message**